-Below are the services we provide.
+Below you may find several services provided by the Republic of Cyprus.
 Click on each one to find out more.

 BENEFICIARIES OF INTERNATIONAL PROTECTION STATUS

-Applicants access to the job market is determined by decision of the Minister of Labor and Social Insurance, in agreement with the Minister of Interior.
+Applicants access to the job market is determined by decision of the Minister of Labour, Welfare, and Social Insurance, in agreement with the Minister of Interior.

 A company/employer willing to recruit an asylum seeker must be authorized to employ foreigners and a contract of employment must be stamped by the district Labor Office